comodojo/comodojo-framework/docs/installation.rst

 .. warning:: This procedure is not complete, unstable, untested.
 In other words, there are no chances it will work.

-At the time of writing, the `comodojo/comodojo.installer`_ plugin should be installed first as global package, then a new comodojo/comodojo project can be created with:
+A new comodojo/comodojo project can be created with:

     composer create-project comodojo/comodojo myinstallationpath